fpsvogel/reading/doc/parsed-output.md

 Now that we've seen how the reading log CSV file should be formatted, let's take a look at what output the Reading gem gives after parsing it.

-In each of the two output examples below, I've copied the item template in `Config#default_config[:item_template]` in [config.rb](https://github.com/fpsvogel/reading/blob/main/lib/reading/config.rb) and added to it the information that is parsed from the example.
+In each of the two output examples below, I've copied the item template in `Config#default_config[:item][:template]` in [config.rb](https://github.com/fpsvogel/reading/blob/main/lib/reading/config.rb) and added to it the information that is parsed from the example.
 Just keep in mind that the parsed output is converted from Hashes to Structs, but the examples have Hashes because they're easier to show.

 ### Example: book